nmarcopo/showdownSync/README.md

 ## TODO:

-- [ ] Add delete button to backed up teams
+- [x] Add delete button to backed up teams
 - [ ] Make options page look nicer
+- [ ] Add logo
+- [ ] Publish to Chrome Web Store
 - [ ] Add option to back up all if there's enough space
 - [ ] Add option to restore all from backup
+- [ ] Clicking "Backup" rearranges the order of the available cards

 ## Credits